dputhier/pygtftk/docs/source/ologram.rst

 	- H1: The regions of the query (--peak-file) tend to overlap the reference (--inputfile or --more-bed).

 .. warning:: The ologram examples below use 8 CPUs.
-Please adapt.
+Please adapt the number of threads.